marcobuontempo/foss-front-row/README.md

 - [License](#license)

 ## Usage
-- A live demo deployment can be found here: [FOSS Front Row](https://foss-front-row.marcobuontempo.com/)
 - To self-host or locally deploy, please refer to the [setup](#setup) instructions below.
 - Once deployed, you can view all backend endpoints by accessing the Swagger UI Docs at the `/api-docs` endpoint.